 Lucas regularly works with editorial and advertising clients that span the globe including: National Geographic, Sports Illustrated, ESPN Magazine, ESPN.com, Men’s Journal, Outside Magazine, Men’s Fitness, Maxim Germany, FHM Australia, and the New York Times.
-His commercial clients include: G-Tech by Hitachi, Nikon, Red Bull, Lowepro, Manfrotto, SanDisk, Apple, Adobe, Garmin, Patagonia, Marmot, Gore-Tex, Marmot, and K2 Skis.
+His commercial clients include: G-Technology, Nikon, Red Bull, Lowepro, Manfrotto, SanDisk, Apple, Adobe, Garmin, Patagonia, Marmot, Gore-Tex, Marmot, and K2 Skis.

 “As a professional, you have to separate yourself from the pack.
 You must deliver assets on time and have your clients trust you.”

 It began with fly fishing.
 As a boy, Lucas Gilman’s dad would take him and his fly fishing clients to the far reaches of Costa Rica, New Zealand, South America, and beyond, always in search of the next great catch.
 For young Gilman, the landscapes were the true prize.
 They inspired in him a love of traveling and the outdoors that would someday help shape him into one of the most widely respected adventure photographers in the world.

 Gilman is under no illusion that artistic vision and inspiration are solely responsible for his success, though.
 The technical side of his profession remains equally if not even more critical for keeping his business thriving.